FIRE Portfolio: Pick One of Those and Retire Early

 BTC Bitcoin 10%

-Stocks + 10% of Bitcoin Portfolio — 10y performance · Benchmark: S&P500
+Stocks + 10% Bitcoin Portfolio — 10y performance · Benchmark: VT

 Let’s Talk Risk

-There are many options between just buying the VT ETF and going all-in into Bitcoin and trendy tech giants.
+There are many options between just buying the VT ETF and going all-in on Bitcoin and trendy tech giants.
 Experts say the ideal portfolio depends on your risk tolerance, but what does that even mean?

 There is no perfectly neutral portfolio.
 Even buying just VT, you accept some allocation of assets that is not perfectly neutral and still gives more weight to the U.S. market.
-On the other hand, goldbugs and Bitcoin maximalists will point at various systemic risks that make relying on stocks and government bonds risky.
+On the other hand, goldbugs and Bitcoin maximalists will point out various systemic risks that make relying on stocks and government bonds risky.

 I would start in a different place.

-How Long Can the Bear Market Last?
+How Long Can a Bear Market Last?

 When we discuss long-term investing, you need a different perspective on market volatility.
 The longest bear market in history lasted three years, from 1946 to 1949.
 Taking the past 12 bear markets into consideration, the average length of a bear market is only about 14 months.
 It usually takes at least the same amount of time for the market to get back where it was, so looking at the most recent examples:

 It took 6 years to fully recover from the DOTCOM crash, and almost 5 years to recover from the 2008 crisis.
-If you were an unlucky investor who held stocks from 2001 to 2011, your portfolio would have zero growth.
+If you were an unlucky investor who held stocks from 2001 to 2011, your portfolio would have seen zero growth.

 But that’s only half of the story because…